Bharathrajzero/FUTURE-WELL-MULTI-DISEASE-RISK-PREDICTION/README.md

     if role == "admin":
         show_admin_dashboard(username)
     elif role == "doctor":
+        # Routes directly to clinical viewport assigned to Dr. Bharath (152004)
         show_doc_dashboard(username)
     else:
         show_user_dashboard(username)

 ```

 ---

 ## 📖 Usage

-- Log in with your assigned role (`admin`, `doctor`, or `user`).
+1. Log in using your designated access profile (`admin`, `doctor`, or `user`).
-- Explore dashboards tailored to your privilege level.
-- Track audit logs and verify session isolation.
-- Customize UI themes with provided background assets.
+2. **Clinicians (`doctor`)** can navigate to the chat module to schedule appointments or communicate using the credentials tied to `Dr.Bharath`.
+3. Run live risk assessments using the modular pipeline under the `code/` folder to process raw clinical inputs against pre-trained CatBoost models.
+4. System metrics and transactions can be audited dynamically inside the `admin_trans.json` and `user_trans.json` profiles.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-- Fork the repository
-- Create a new branch
-- Submit a pull request

-For major changes, open an issue first to discuss what you’d like to change.
+Please fork the repository, build on a feature branch, and submit a pull request.
+For extensive updates to the ML pipeline configuration, open an issue first to align changes with the core `evaluation.py` criteria.

 ---

 ## 👨‍💻 Author

 **Bharath Raj**

 GitHub: [Bharathrajzero](https://github.com/Bharathrajzero)

 ---

 ## 📝 Compliance & Attribution

-- **Distribution Engine:** Internal Proprietary Platform
+* **Distribution Engine:** Internal Proprietary Platform
-- **System Operations Framework:** Engineered and Maintained by **AlphaGroup** © 2025
+* **System Operations Framework:** Engineered and Maintained by **AlphaGroup** © 2025

----

-## 📜 License
-This project is licensed under the MIT License © 2026 Bharath Raj, AlphaGroup.
+* **License:** This project is licensed under the MIT License © 2026 Bharath Raj, AlphaGroup.

----